 The EGOM is to be used by operators and ground handlers as a core set of ground operations procedures in the conduct of ground handling functions.
 While these procedures are the minimum standards, a PN may require supplementary or alternate procedures that are attached at the end of the EGOM as a national annex or have to be covered by a separate national document.
+Amendments to the national annex that apply to the EGOM must to be send by the domestic POC.

 When applicable a reference to the national annex is made with the following text: